DanCaldera/next-typescript-tailwind/README.md

 This project was made to be destroyed

-Nextjs 10, Typescript and tailwindcss 2 boilerplate
+Nextjs, Typescript and tailwindcss boilerplate